jytan17/jytan17/README.md

 - 👋 Hi, I’m Jun
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently studying an MS in Machine Learning
+- 🌱 I’m currently working as a Data Scientist in the retail sector.

 <!---
 jytan17/jytan17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.